2.4. Single-storey detached buildings not exceeding 30 sqm in floor area

 The net floor area of a single storey, detached building is limited to a maximum of 30 square metres.
 If you are extending an existing single storey detached building, the maximum total net floor area cannot exceed 30 square metres.

-Any design or construction work done using this exemption must be carried out or supervised by a licensed building practitioner (LBP).
+Any design or construction work done using this exemption must be carried out or supervised by a Licensed Building Practitioner (LBP).
 Homeowners are encouraged to seek LBPs with the right competence for this work, as this provides the best assurance.

 • Bricklaying and blocklaying